A Schema Diagram for Every Xata Branch

 Browsing Branch-Specific Schemas and Table Data

-The DbSchema data explorer works with Xata the same way as any PostgreSQL database.
-You can browse table records row by row, filter by any column, and navigate foreign-key relationships to understand how your application data is linked.
+The DbSchema data explorer works with Xata the same way as any PostgreSQL database: browse table records row by row, apply a filter on any column, and follow foreign-key links to see how your application data connects.
 This is particularly useful during feature development on a Xata branch, where you need to confirm that your application is writing records with the correct structure before merging the branch.

 Xata's file attachment feature stores file metadata in a dedicated JSON column alongside your table data.
 The explorer renders JSON column values as formatted text, letting you inspect attachment metadata — file name, MIME type, size, and storage URL — without writing custom queries.
 The CSV export feature lets you extract table snapshots from any branch for reporting or testing purposes.